 2. What are the symptoms of a dog tooth abscess?

-Once a dog tooth has abscessed, it will begin to swell.
-You might notice the swelling in the gums, cheek, or under the eyes.
+Once a dog tooth has abscessed, you might notice swelling in the gums, around the cheeks, or even under the eyes.

-However, long before an abscess forms you might notice your favoring one side of the mouth or pawing at the area.
-These are things that can be easy to miss in the early stages which is why it’s really important to bring your dog in for regular dental checkups.
+However, long before an abscess forms you might notice your dog favoring one side of the mouth or pawing at the area.
+These are things that can be easy to miss in the early stages.
+If you can, try to bring your dog for regular dental check-ups.

 The problem will only get worse the longer you leave it.
-It will also get more painful for the dog, and more expensive for you in the long run.
+It will also get more painful for the dog and more expensive.

 Watch for Under Eye Swelling